 The title of a manuscript should be concise, descriptive and preferably not exceeding 15 words.
 The manuscript must include an abstract, describing its main points within 150-250 words.
 For manuscript submitted in Bahasa Malaysia, the abstract must be in both English and Bahasa Malaysia.

 Title and Authorship Information:

 The abstract must be a single unstructured paragraph of no more than 200 words describing the scope, hypothesis or rationale for the work and the main findings.
 Abstract should be written in the past tense and presented without subheadings.
-No reference should be cited in this section.

 Immediately after the abstract, about 3-5 keywords should be provided, which will be used for indexing purposes.
 Keywords should be separated by commas and words from title should avoid repeating as keywords.

 The introduction should be short and precise.
 It should describe the basic principles of research, earlier background work and the aim of the present study.
 The hypothesis to be tested should be specified.
 Summary of the results should be avoided.
 Extensive discussion of relevant literature should be included in the discussion section.